 - Prep all vegetables before starting to cook.
 Separate the leaves from the stems of the Chinese broccoli and cut the stems on the diagonal, about 1.5 inches.

-- Turn down heat a bit and add the Noodles and sauce.
-Gently stir fry for 2-3 minutes, making sure to scrape the brown bits from the bottom of the Wok or Skillet.
+- Turn down the heat a bit and add the Noodles and sauce.
+Gently stir-fry for 2-3 minutes, making sure to scrape the brown bits from the bottom of the Wok or Skillet.

 - Add in leaves and 2 Tablespoons of water and push all the food to one side.

-- Crack egg into opposite side and let sit for a few seconds.
-Break yolk with spatula in a circular motion.
-Gently fold Noodle mixture on top of egg and incorporate the egg into the Noodles, making sure to scape bottom.
+- Crack an egg into opposite side and let sit for a few seconds.
+Break yolk with a spatula in a circular motion.
+Gently fold Noodle mixture on top of the egg and incorporate the egg into the Noodles, making sure to scrape bottom.
 Add a touch more water, if pan begins to dry.